Washington issues the Residency Teacher Certificate to

 The candidate must have:

-- Earned a bachelor's or higher degree from any regionally accredited college/university.
+- Earned a bachelor's or higher degree from any accredited college/university.

 Completed any state's approved teacher preparation program.

-This would be either an approved program through a regionally accredited
+This would be either an approved program through an accredited

 college or university, or an approved alternative-route program.
 (Form